Santa Margherita Ligure

-Travel and flight aggregators have information on many companies and operators and search the best flight for you.
+Travel and flight aggregators are websites that have information on many companies and operators and search the best flight for you.
 With aggregators you save money when you book flight and hotel, and possibly car hire, together rather than reserving them separately.

 Where to park.
 There are pay car parks for visitors.
 Charges vary based on season and length of stay.